twelch/twelch.github.io/nacis.md

 <p>The map is available below for print.
 An <a href='/articles/footsteps/'>article</a> is available with the story behind the map with links to sources.
 This will evolve as I attend the conference and finally explore this place physically for the first time.
 </p>

-<p>I'm expecting that there isn't much of the rail infrastructure left!
+<p>I'm expecting that there isn't much of the rail infrastructure left in downtown Minneapolis!
+Times change.
 So I'll be using my imagination and looking for signs and hints of what was before.
 I really love doing this.

 Please, let me know what you find or think or want me to know about all of this.
 Disclaimer, I'm an admirer more than an expert! <a href='/'>Contact me</a> anytime.